 For you shall not go out in haste and you shall not go in flight, for the L-rd will go before you, and the G-d of Israel will be your rear guard.

-Isaiah is indisputably speaking about the Jews' return to Jerusalem at the beginning of the Messianic Era.
-Beginning with the next verse (52:13), however, missionaries claim that the subject under discussion suddenly changes from the nation of Israel to Jesus!
-Yet the Prophet's main themes clearly remain:
+Thus far, Isaiah Chapter 52 is speaking about the Jews' return to Jerusalem as the Messianic Era begins.
+Starting with the next verse the subject does not suddenly change to Jesus!
+The main themes clearly remain: